-Options pursuant to the first three tax tracks (under Section 102 of the ITO) can be granted to our employees and directors and the grant of Options under Section 3(i) can be granted to our consultants and controlling shareholders (a controlling shareholder is defined under the Section 102 of the ITO is a person who holds, directly or indirectly, alone or together with a "relative," (i) the right to at least 10% of the company's issued capital or 10% of the voting power, or the right to purchase such rights; (iii) the right to receive at least 10% of the company's profits; or (iv) the right to appoint a company's director).
+Options pursuant to the first three tax tracks (under Section 102 of the ITO) can be granted to our employees and directors and the grant of Options under Section 3(i) can be granted to our consultants and controlling shareholders (a controlling shareholder is defined under the Section 102 of the ITO is a person who holds, directly or indirectly, alone or together with a "relative," (i) the right to at least 10% of the company's issued capital or 10% of the voting power; (ii) the right to hold at least 10% of the company's issued capital or 10% of the voting power, or the right to purchase such rights; (iii) the right to receive at least 10% of the company's profits; or (iv) the right to appoint a company's director).
 Grantees who are not Israeli residents may be granted options that are subject to the applicable tax laws in their respective jurisdictions.